mozilla-rally/rally-web-platform/README.md

 Clients wishing to connect to the Firebase emulators, including the website any WebExtensions, must set this explicitly in their code after initializing the services.

-Connecting to the Firebase Authentication
+Connecting to the Firebase Authentication emulator:
 ```ts
 const auth = getAuth(app);
 connectAuthEmulator(auth, 'http://localhost:9099');